 Treatment failure and HIV drug resistance, which were common in the 1990s and 2000s, are now exceptionally rare in people who take their medications.
 Side effects with today's medications are uncommon and usually mild.
 HIV meds can protect your health from developing AIDS, serious infections and cancers.
 And with an undetectable HIV viral load, you won't transmit the virus to others.

-No one wants to take medications that could make him or her feel worse than before.
-It also seems pointless to take a medication every day that isn't working right.
-It helps to pay close attention, communicate with your health care team and be a part of every decision.
+No one wants to take medications that could make them feel worse than before.
+It also can seem pointless to take a medication every day that isn't working right.
+It helps to pay close attention, communicate with your health care team, and be a part of every decision.

-The goal of HIV treatment is to disrupt the replication of the virus so much that the amount circulating in your blood is as low as possible -- so low that the blood tests you'll use to keep track of your HIV will report it as "undetectable."
-No matter how high your viral load is when you start treatment, "undetectable" is where you want to go.
+The goal of HIV treatment is to disrupt the replication of the virus so much that the amount circulating in your blood is extremely low.
+So low, in fact, that the blood test you'll take to keep track of your HIV—your HIV viral load—will report it as "undetectable."
+No matter how high your viral load is when you start treatment, "undetectable" is where you want to get to.

 Obviously, less is better when it comes to HIV viral load.
 But we don't know precisely the significance of, let's say, 50 copies/mL versus 20 copies/mL.
 Measuring such tiny amounts of HIV in the blood is still a tricky business, and there is even some question about how reliable the measures are: If you were to repeat a viral load test, even with the same sample of blood in the same lab, the result would not necessarily be exactly the same.

-Even if you achieve an undetectable viral load (called "fully suppressed") and stay undetectable, it is possible that you will experience a small rebound to a viral load that's detectable but still very low (i.e., below 400 copies/mL).
-This is called a viral load "blip."
+Even if you achieve a fully suppressed viral load and stay undetectable for months or years, it is possible that you will experience a small, temporary rebound to a viral load that's detectable but still very low (i.e., below 400 copies/mL).
+This is called a viral load blip.